circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 	Go to Systeem > [Account configuratie] Rekeningtypen > Debiet rekening > tabje 'Betalingstypen' > 'Aankoop Units (Circuit Nederland)'.
 In 'Kanalen' add 'Web services'.
 	Go to Systeem > [Account configuratie] Rekeningtypen > Handelsrekening > tabje 'Betalingstypen' > 'Lidmaatschapsbijdrage'.
 In 'Kanalen' add 'Web services'.

+10. Add fields to the user recordtype idealDetail:
+	Go to Systeem > [Systeemconfiguratie] Recordtypen > 'iDEAL transacties' (Interne naam: 'idealDetail').
+Add the following fields (under 'Aangepaste velden' click 'Nieuw'):
+	- paymentId, method, transactionnumber (Enkele tekst regel)
+	- amount (Decimale)
+	- paid (Boolean)
+	- source (Enkelvoudige selectie).
+After saving add 'Waarden (opties)': 'registration' and 'topup'.
+After saving the waarde, also add the internal name with the same value.
+	Only fill in the 'Weergegeven naam' and 'Interne naam' with these values and set the Datatype.
+Leave all other settings on their defaults.

+	// @todo: Roder, is this a) oke and b) enough or should we also do similar things on other groups?
+	Make the new fields visible and not changeable for admin groups:
+	Go to System > [Gebruikers configuratie] Groepen > 'Administrateurs financieel - Circuit Nederland' and 'Administrateurs C3-Nederland (Netwerk)', Tab 'Permissies'.
+Change the ['Gebruikergegevens'] 'Gebruikers records' so the new fields under 'iDEAL transacties' have 'Bekijken' selected and 'Nieuw' and 'Aanpasbaar' not selected.
+	Go to System > [Gebruikers configuratie] Groepen > 'Administrateurs financieel - Circuit Nederland', tab 'Permissies'.
+Change the ['Gebruikergegevens'] 'Gebruikers records' so the new fields under 'iDEAL transacties' have 'Bekijken' selected.

+	Belongs to #12